dgonzal/SFrameBatch/README.md

 -> sframe_split.py [options] File.xml

--> This creates the xml files and the needed sh files
+-> sframe_split.py File.xml creates the xml files, the needed sh files and tells you how many jobs you going to submit

+-> To submit the jobs use the -s option.
+Pls make sure that you don't submit too many jobs

 -> For more have a look at the help: sframe_split.py --help